Northern Alberta: Transportation

 Highway 43 and Highway 2 pass through the southwest of the region, this being the end of the CANAMEX corridor.
 Other important routes are the Mackenzie Highway and Bicentennial Highway in the northwest, the Northern Woods and Water Route in the southeast and Highway 63 in the east.

-Grande Prairie Airport, Peace River Airport, and Fort McMurray Airport are regional air transportation hubs.
+Grande Prairie Airport, Peace River Airport, Fort Vermilion (Wop May Memorial) International Airport and Fort McMurray Airport are regional air transportation hubs.

 Health regions

 Northern Alberta's health region is controlled by Alberta Health Services.